Brendon-Lopes/project-trybers-and-dragons/README.md

 # Project Trybers and Dragons

-A project made to practice OOP (Object Oriented Programming) in a game format, with classes and interfaces for Archetypes, Races, Battle, etc.
+A project made to practice OOP (Object Oriented Programming) in a RPG game format, with classes and interfaces for Archetypes, Races, Battle, etc.

 It uses many aspects of OOP, like abstract classes, static methods, getters and setters, inheritance, implementations and more.